German police make arrest after suspected hostage situation | DW | 21.09.2021

 A section of highway in southern Germany was closed Tuesday evening because of an alleged hostage situation.

+The incident started with a fight involving several passengers that left two people slightly injured, police said.
+They added in a statement that the fight escalated into a "threat situation."

 The police said it was not clear if the man was armed.
-His two apparent hostages were said to be bus drivers.
+His two apparent hostages were reportedly bus drivers.

 A police spokesman said the vehicle was eventually seized at around 9.30 p.m. local time (1930 GMT), and an arrest was made.